Understand Your CarVeto Certificate:

 If the vehicle you are checking has a genuine number plate change, your CarVeto certificate will display a warning alert.

-The number plate warning alerts you to act with caution and ask the seller questions before buying the vehicle.
+The number plate warning alerts you to act cautiously and ask the seller questions before buying the vehicle.

 If you are uncertain about a plate transfer, email our support team.